Residence permit

 The resale of real estate during the validity period of a residence permit grants another person the right to obtain a residence permit.
 But in this case, the seller’s residence permit will be cancelled.

-To extend a residence permit, you need to provide the following list of documents:
+To extend a residence permit, applicant must provide the following list of documents:

 • four recent colour photos;

-• a certified copy of the previous residence permit;
+• certified copy of the previous residence permit;

 • insurance contracts.